Parkerjackk/RTEMS-SPIN-Tests/README.md

 ## Overview

-This repository contains Promela models of various components of [RTEMS](https://www.rtems.org), along with YAML configurations that identify the models, and an installation of RTEMS.
+This repository contains Promela models of various components of [RTEMS](https://www.rtems.org), along with YAML configurations that identify the models, and point at an installation of RTEMS (kept somewhere else).

 The  Promela models and supporting material can be found here.